-3 17 countries provided replies to the questionnaire prepared by the Group of experts: see PC-S-SEC(2002)06rev, Summary of replies to the questionnaire.
+&lt;sup>3 17 countries provided replies to the questionnaire prepared by the Group of experts: see PC-S-SEC(2002)06rev, Summary of replies to the questionnaire.

-See SG/Inf(2006)013 (hereinafter, Secretary-General's report) and the replies made available on the Council of Europe's website.
+&lt;sup>4 See SG/Inf(2006)013 (hereinafter, Secretary-General's report) and the replies made available on the Council of Europe's website.

-such as Canada and the United States, States with long experience of democratic control over security agencies.

-52. The Commission has therefore decided to proceed instead with the identification of forms and models of accountability5 for security services, in order to identify the strengths and weaknesses of each of them and possibly best practices of democratic oversight of security services in Europe.
+- 52. It is difficult to obtain useful information from State authorities on the key issues of the security services.
+What can of course be obtained is information on the constitutional and legal provisions governing them.
+By their own nature, however, these services are also governed by unpublished rules and by classified policy decisions, which would not and could not be brought to the attention of the public or of the Commission.
+Deficient legal provisions might well have been corrected in practice or, vice-versa, good legal provisions might not be applied in the intended way in practice.
+The mere collection of constitutional and legal provisions would not seem to have any added value at this stage.
+However, in a number of States, official commissions of inquiry into different aspects of security and intelligence matters have produced considerable material both on law and practice.
+Members of the Commission were requested to provide the working group with references to recent commissions of inquiry in their respective States, and a number of replies were received.
+The examples chosen in the present study tend to come from the States whose members replied to the working group.
+Where necessary, these have been supplemented with other examples of law and practice from different academic studies.
+On occasion, the present report refers to material from non-Council of Europe States, such as Canada and the United States, States with long experience of democratic control over security agencies. - 53.
+The Commission has therefore decided to proceed instead with the identification of forms and models of accountability for security services, in order to identify the strengths and weaknesses of each of them and possibly best practices of democratic oversight of security services in Europe.
 In order to do so, the Commission will build upon the case law of the European Court of Human Rights (ECtHR) and previous work carried out in this field and rely on the information on the constitutional and legal regulations already collected, inter alia by the Secretary General in spring 2006.
-Although the study is on "internal security services", it is important to point out at the outset that the study is directed at the function of internal security, rather than the mandate of a specific State agency, which a State may or may not have chosen to call an "internal security service".6 As will be explained below, this function can be, and is in many States, split between several different agencies.
+Although the study is on "internal security services", it is important to point out at the outset that the study is directed at the function of internal security, rather than the mandate of a specific State agency, which a State may or may not have chosen to call an "internal security service".
+As will be explained below, this function can be, and is in many States, split between several different agencies.